Baselj/AJPESWebCrawler/README.md

 ## How do I use it?

 - Configure your gmail account to enable automation of emails
+- Configure variables
-- Configure the variable mailUname (your gmail address), mailPwd (your gmail password) and fromEmail (send from email address)
+  - mailUname (your gmail address),
+  - mailPwd (your gmail password)
+  - fromEmail (send from email address)
+  - recipientEmail (recipient list, divided by ;)